eslint/eslint/docs/src/rules/no-fallthrough.md

 }
 ```

 That works fine when you don't want a fallthrough, but what if the fallthrough is intentional, there is no way to indicate that in the language.
-It's considered a best practice to always indicate when a fallthrough is intentional using a comment which matches the `/falls?\s?through/i` regular expression:
+It's considered a best practice to always indicate when a fallthrough is intentional using a comment which matches the `/falls?\s?through/i` regular expression but isn't a directive:

 ```js
 switch(foo) {